vdhamer/Photo-Club-Hub/.github/README.md

 The basic idea here is to store the required information in a hierarchical, distributed way.
 This allows the app to load the information in a three step process:</p>

-1. __OrganizationList: central list of photo clubs__</p>
+1. __Level 1: central list of photo clubs__</p>

 The app loads a list of photo clubs from a fixed location (URL).
 Because the file is kept external to the actual app, the list can be updated without requiring an app software update.
 The file is in a fixed JSON syntax and contains a list of supported photo clubs.</p>

 As a bonus, the list can also contain information about photography museums.
-The properties of clubs and museums largely overlap, but a photo club _can_ notably include the location (URL) of a MemberList.json data source while a museum _cannot_.</p>
+The properties of clubs and museums largely overlap, but a photo club _can_ notably include the location (URL) of a level2.json data source while a museum _cannot_.</p>

-2. __MemberList: local lists of photo club members__</p>
+2. __Level 2: local lists of photo club members__</p>

-</p>Each MemberList defines the current (and potentially former) members of a single club.
+</p>Each `Level 2` list defines the current (and potentially former) members of a single club.
 For each member, a URL is stored pointing to the final list level (portfolio per member).
-MemberList also includes the URL of an image used as thumbnail for that member.
+`Level 2` lists also include the URL of an image used as thumbnail for that member.
-MemberList can be stored and managed on the club's own server.
+`Level 2` lists can be stored and managed on the club's own server.
 The file needs to be in a JSON format to allow the app to interpret it correctly.
 A future editing tool (app or web-based) would help ensure syntactic and schema consistency.</p>

-3. __ImageList: local image portfolios per club member__</p>
+3. __Level 3: local image portfolios per club member__</p>

 The list of images (per club member) is fetched only when a portfolio is selected for viewing.
-There is thus no need to prefetch the entire 3-level tree (root/memberlist/imagelist).
+There is thus no need to prefetch the entire 3-level tree (Level 1 / Level 2 / Level 3).
 Again, this index needs to be in a fixed format, and thus will possibly require an editing tool to guard the syntax.
 Currently this tool already exists: index and files are exported from Lightroom using a Web plug-in.